Gelfand--Tsetlin degenerations of representations and flag varieties: Gr obner fans and tropical flag varieties

 Let us briefly introduce the Gr\"obner fan and the tropicalization of the flag variety $F$, the details can be found in~\cite[Chapter 3]{MLS}.
 Every point in $S=(s_{i_1,\ldots,i_k})\in\Xi$ defines a Gr\"obner degeneration of $F$ but, as mentioned in Remark~\ref{projlim}, increasing all $s_{i_1,\ldots,i_k}$ for a chosen $k$ by the same constant does not change the degeneration.
 Therefore we can restrict our attention to the subspace $\Xi_0$ in which $s_{1,\ldots,k}=0$ for all $k$.
 Note that $\sigma(\mathcal K)\subset\Xi_0$.

 Let us define an equivalence relation on $\Xi_0$ by setting $S\sim S'$ if and only if $\initial_{\grad^{S'}}I=\initial_{\grad^S}I$.
 Each equivalence class is the relative interior of a closed convex rational polyhedral cone in $\Xi_0$.
 Together all these cones form a complete fan in $\Xi_0$ known as the Gr\"obner fan of the variety $F$.
 Let us consider all the cones in this fan such that for a point $S$ in the relative interior of the cone the initial ideal $\initial_{\grad^{S}}I$ does not contain any monomials in the Pl\"ucker variables.
-These cones form a subfan in the Gr\"obner fan known as the tropicalization of $F$ (with respect to a trivial valuation) or the {\it tropical flag variety}.
+These cones form a subfan in the Gr\"obner fan that is the tropicalization of $F$ with respect to the identically zero valuation on $\bC$.
+This subfan is also known as the {\it tropical flag variety}.

 \begin{theorem} $\sigma(\mathcal K)$ is a cone in the Gr\"obner fan of $F$.
 Moreover, $\sigma(\mathcal K)$ is a maximal cone in the tropicalization of $F$. \end{theorem} \begin{proof} For every $A\in K$ we know from Theorem~\ref{kerneldet} that $\mathcal P^{\sigma(A)}$ can be embedded into a polynomial ring, therefore $\initial_{\grad^{\sigma(A)}}I$ is prime and hence monomial free.
 From Proposition~\ref{sigmaK} we now deduce that all the integer points in $\sigma(\mathcal K)$ are contained in (the support of) the tropical flag variety and, consequently, so is all of $\sigma(\mathcal K)$ since it is a rational cone.
 Furthermore, as shown in~\cite[Lemma 3.2.10]{MLS}, a maximal cone in the tropicalization of $F$ can have dimension at most $\dim F={n\choose 2}$ which is precisely the dimension of $\sigma(\mathcal K)$.
 We see that it suffices to prove the first claim and the second will follow.